A Pretty Penny

 ‘I need you both to leave.
 Now.’

 The American unclasped his hands and raised them.
-He took a slow step back.
-His wide eyes darting between Jimmy and the gun.
+He took a slow step back, his wide eyes darting between Jimmy and the gun.

 ‘Open the fucking door,’ ordered Jimmy, with surprising calmness.

-The American nodded without protest.
 ‘I’m just going to take out the key card,’ he said.

 I quickly looked up and scanned the ceiling for cameras.
 But there were none, and I wondered if Jimmy had already known this before his ballsy move.

 J.B was sat in an off white armchair, sipping something from a whiskey glass.
-The liquid was clear and given what I had read earlier, I suspected that it was water.
+The liquid was clear and given what I had read earlier, I suspected it was water.

 ‘Did you get what you needed?’ he asked, gazing absently at the floor.
 He took another sip from his glass and then looked up.
 He spotted me and Jimmy.
 ‘Who are these…’ And then he spotted gun.
 ‘What the fuck!’

-J.B sat bolt up right eyes darting between the three of us.
+J.B sat bolt up right, eyes darting between the three of us.

 ‘J.B,’ said Jimmy, ‘Big fan.’